topquark22/electronics/bounce_detect/README.md

 ## Notes

 1. Arduino ATmega digital inputs all have Schmitt-triggers.
-If this is for another general-purpose circuit, then use a Schmitt-trigger buffer or buffer inverter such as the 74HC14 or
+If this is for another general-purpose circuit, then use a Schmitt-trigger buffer or buffer inverter such as the 74HC14 or 40106.
-2. We are using pinMode INPUT, not INPUT_PULLUP, as the pullup resistor is now external.
+2. We are using pinMode(INPUT), not INPUT_PULLUP, because the pullup resistor is now external.
 3. The debounce will work for any digital input pin.
 But, our test code must use a pin capable of triggering IRQ, which restricts us to D2 or D3 for the test code itself.